Planning a visit to Rome’s Colosseum in 2026?

 Is the Colosseum wheelchair accessible?

-Parts of the Colosseum are wheelchair accessible, though ancient surfaces, crowds, and restricted areas can make planning important.
+Parts of the Colosseum are wheelchair accessible, though ancient surfaces, crowds, slopes, lifts, route changes, and restricted areas can make planning important.
+Check current accessibility information before choosing a ticket or tour, especially if you also plan to visit the Roman Forum and Palatine Hill.

 Read the accessibility advice.